cew-hacs/cheapest_energy_windows/README.md

 ## Dashboard Installation

 The integration includes a comprehensive pre-built dashboard for monitoring and controlling all features.

-### ✨ Option 1: HACS Package (Recommended - Auto-Updates!)

-Install the dashboard as a **separate HACS package** that automatically updates whenever improvements are made:
+The dashboard is distributed as a **separate HACS package** that automatically updates whenever improvements are made.

+### Installation Steps

 1. **Install the Dashboard Package**:
    - Open HACS in Home Assistant